ravimagar/Ravi/README.md

-# DigitalPartner By Ganesh Jadhav
+# Automation By Ganesh Jadhav
 Institution